NathanvChand/ACIT-2420-Assignment-2/README.md

 1. **Package Installation**: Automates the installation of packages listed in a user-defined text file.
 2. **Symbolic Links Setup**: Creates symbolic links to specified configuration directories for a streamlined setup.
 3. **User Setup Script**: Creates a new user with a specified shell, home directory, default settings, group assignment, and prompts for a password.
-4. **Master Script**: Calls each script sequentially to execute the complete setup process.

 ## Scripts
 ---